-Alaris regularly evaluates, considers and engages in discussions with respect to potential investment opportunities that it believes may assist it in achieving its commercial and growth plans, and in connection therewith, it may at any time have outstanding nonbinding letters of intent or conditional agreements which individually or together may be material.
-There can be no assurance that any such discussions, non-binding letters of intent or conditional agreements will result in a definitive agreement with respect to an investment and, if they do, what the terms or timing of such would be or that such investment will be completed by Alaris.
+Alaris regularly evaluates, considers and engages in discussions with respect to potential investment opportunities that it believes may help it achieve its commercial and growth plans, and in connection therewith, it may at any time have outstanding non-binding letters of intent or conditional agreements which individually or together may be material.
+There can be no assurance that any such discussions, non-binding letters of intent or conditional agreements will result in a definitive investment agreement and, if they do, what the terms or timing of such would be or that such investment will be completed by Alaris.
 If Alaris does complete any such transaction, it cannot assure investors that the transaction will ultimately strengthen its financial or operating results, prospects or competitive position or that it will not be viewed negatively by securities analysts or investors.
-Such transactions may also involve significant commitments of Alaris' financial and other resources, including the completion of additional financings of equity or debt (which may be convertible into equity).
-Any such activity may not be successful in generating revenue, income or other returns to Alaris, and the resources committed to such activities will not be available to Alaris for other purposes.
+Such transactions may also involve significant commitments of Alaris' financial and other resources, including the completion of additional financings of equity or debt

+(which may be convertible into equity).
+Any such activity may fail to generate revenue, income or other returns to Alaris, and the resources committed to such activities will not be available to Alaris for other purposes.